When will the construction phase of the East End and PPZ begin?

 · Stage 2 – commencing late 2020 – Hay Street Pedestrian Priority Zone (Pier to Irwin Streets)

-· Stage 3 – through 2021 with construction due for completion early 2022 – Pier Street (St Georges Terrace to Hay Street, Murray Street to Wellington Street and Hay Street to Murray Street)
+· Stage 3 – timing to be confirmed – Pier Street (St Georges Terrace to Wellington Street)

 Will I still be able to access the East End during construction?